MicrosoftDocs/architecture-center/docs/example-scenario/security/hardened-web-app-content.md

 3. The Azure firewall or third-party network virtual appliance is deployed in a virtual network (*Hub Virtual Network* in the example) and configured to perform destination NAT (DNAT) of incoming requests to the private IP address of the private endpoint associated with the web app.
 4. The wep app is assigned the custom FQDN through the [domain verification ID property of the web app](/Azure/app-service/manage-custom-dns-migrate-domain#bind-the-domain-name-preemptively).
 This allows the custom FQDN already mapped to the public IP of the Azure firewall or third-party network virtual appliance to be reused with the web app without altering Domain Name System (DNS) name resolution and network flows.
 5. The web app connects to a virtual network subnet (*subnet-webapp* in the example) through regional VNet integration.
 The **Route All** flag is enabled, which forces all outbound traffic from the web app into the virtual network and allows the web app to inherit the virtual network's DNS resolution configuration, including custom DNS servers and integration with [private DNS zones](/azure/dns) used for private endpoint name resolution.
-7. A custom [route table](/azure/virtual-network/virtual-networks-udr-overview#custom-routes) that's attached to the web app subnet (*subnet-webapp* in the example) forces all outbound traffic that's coming from the web app to go to the Azure firewall or third-party network virtual appliance.
+7. A custom [route table](/azure/virtual-network/virtual-networks-udr-overview#custom-routes) that's attached to the web app subnet (*subnet-webapp* in the example) forces all outbound traffic that comes from the web app to go to the Azure firewall or third-party network virtual appliance.
 8. One or more private DNS zones link to the virtual network that contains the web app (*Spoke Virtual Network* in the example) to allow DNS resolution of PaaS resources deployed with private endpoints.
 9. A private endpoint for Azure SQL is created in a virtual network subnet (*subnet-privatelink* in the example).
 A corresponding DNS record is created on the matching private DNS zone.
 10. The web app can now be accessed only through Azure Front Door and Azure Firewall.
 It can also establish a connection to the Azure SQL instance through private endpoint, securing the communication over private IP only.